Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_09.md

 > For more information about the `subscribe` service [click here](/api/reactive-context)

-In the second parameter, our function uses the Mongo API to return the wanted documents (document are the JSON-style data structure of MongoDB).
+In the second parameter of the publish function, we define a function uses the Mongo API to return the wanted documents (document are the JSON-style data structure of MongoDB).

-So we create a query - start with the find method on the Parties collection.
+So we create a query on the Parties collection.

 Inside the find method we use the [$or](http://docs.mongodb.org/manual/reference/operator/query/or/), [$and](http://docs.mongodb.org/manual/reference/operator/query/and/) and [$exists](http://docs.mongodb.org/manual/reference/operator/query/exists/) Mongo operators to pull our wanted parties: